pasan-nadeeja-dev/CDAP/README.md

 ```

 The program takes the text file to summarize and the number of sentences to include in the summary:
-Reads and summarizes document.txt in 3 sentences
+Reads and summarizes test.txt in 3 sentences
 ```bash
 python main.py test.txt 3
 ```